 ComEd has partnered with Nicor Gas, Peoples Gas and North Shore Gas to help you save energy and natural gas by offering a free assessment.
 Partnering with local natural gas companies allows us to look at your building's entire energy use to save you even more.
 ComEd customers without natural gas service can still receive an assessment and free energy-saving products.

 Multi-Family buildings with ComEd delivery service accounts that are designated as an income eligible property may qualify for additional free comprehensive energy efficiency retrofits, including weatherization, and more.

 The ComEd Energy Efficiency Program offers additional tips, tools and rebates to help residential and business customers save money and energy.

-No, this is a free, walk-through assessment of your building’s energy use and includes the installation of free energy-saving products.
-An energy audit typically includes more comprehensive analytics and diagnostics including thermal imaging, blower door testing and combustion safety testing.
-An energy audit typically requires an ‘out of pocket’ expense, whereas ComEd’s energy assessment is free.
+No, this is a free, walk-through assessment of your home’s energy usage and includes the installation of free and discounted energy-saving products.
+An energy audit typically includes more comprehensive home analytics and diagnostics including thermal imaging, blower door testing and combustion safety testing.
+An energy audit may cost $100 – $500, or more, whereas the ComEd home energy assessment is free.

-A building representative is required to be present during the assessment to accompany the energy advisor, to answer questions about your property, and provide access to individual units and common areas with space heating and water heating equipment.
+An individual over the age of 18 is required to be present during the assessment to accompany the energy advisor, to answer questions about your home, and to review the assessment report.

 The ComEd Energy Efficiency Program is funded in compliance with state law.